rtr-nettest/open-rmbt-desktop/README.md

 $ npm run prepare:translations
 ```

-To run a measurement from the command line use
+To run a measurement from the command line use (for development purposes only)

 ```sh
 $ npm run start:cli